eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 };
 ```

-That is: an `EmptyBox` is either a pointer to a string, or nothing.
+That is: a `MaybeBox` is either a pointer to a string, or nothing.
 Suppose you
 have both an immutable reference `readref` and a mutable reference `mutref` to
 the box at the same time, and that the box has contents: